tremor-rs/tremor-www/docs/api.md

 ### Schema for type: __codec_map__
 <a name="schema-codec_map"></a>

-A map from mime-type to codec:
+A map from mime-type to codec

 ```json
 {